Variiuz/variiuz/README.md

-### Hey I'm Alex 👋
+### Hey I'm Alex 👋🦊

-Hey my name is Alex, also called Variiuz.
-I'm the Founder of [FrostFightStudios](https://frostfightstudios.com), an Indie Gamestudio currently working on a Videogame called [Afterfall](https://playafterfall.com).
-My primary Programming Languages are C++ (With a focus on Unreal Engine) and PHP.
+Hey my name is Alex, also called Variiuz, I am 20 years old.
+I Founded [FrostFightStudios](https://frostfightstudios.com), an Indie Gamestudio currently working on a Videogame called [Afterfall](https://playafterfall.com).
+Languages I use the most are C++ (UE++), PHP and NodeJS.

 ---
 ### Social Media and Contacts 💎